lightsocks/lightsocks-java/README.md

 mvn package -Pclient
 ```
-this tool is implemented by netty , you can get it more from [netty.io](http://netty.io),there is alao a [maven-shade-plugin](maven.apache.org/plugins/maven-shade-plugin/) for packaging the dependency class into jar together.
+this tool is implemented by netty , you can get more information from [netty.io](http://netty.io),there is alao a maven plugin [maven-shade-plugin](maven.apache.org/plugins/maven-shade-plugin/) for packaging the dependency  into one jar .

 ### How to use

-Both the server and client tool will search config.properties in the current directory or classpath.
+Both the server and client tool will look for  config.properties in the current directory or classpath.
 You can use -c option to specify another configuration file.
-Download the sample [config.properties](https://github.com/lightsocks/lightsocks-java/blob/master/src/main/resources/config.properties), change the following values:
+Download the sample [config.properties](https://github.com/lightsocks/lightsocks-java/blob/master/src/main/resources/config.properties), change the following values as you wish:

 server.ip &nbsp;&nbsp;&nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;server ip or hostname<br>
 server.port &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;server port<br>